 The Role of Women in the G7 Mission to “Invest in Growth that Works for Everyone”

-By Sara Dada
+Written by Sara Dada

 On June 1st, 2018, G7 Development and Finance ministers met for the very first time in Whistler, Canada.
 Considering the extensive and interwoven history of international development and finance, it could be said that this meeting was long overdue.
 The main topics of conversation were sustainable development, resilience against extreme weather events, and women’s economic empowerment.